 - The "CYBER-NET INC." building is much taller than in the final.

 - The player doesn't have a spawn point.

 - There is a chandelier that doesn't appear in the final.

-- The ladder shown in some prototype pictures still exists.
+- The ladder shown in some early pictures is present.

 - The pool area has different placement of the chairs and tables.

 - The tables and sunbeds by the pool are arranged differently than the final.

 - The only difference in the City Hall area is that one door on a building next to the sewer in the City Hall appears to be reflective (glass) instead of using a texture like the final.

 - The water is present, but is invisible due to the incomplete map.